code-vibe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # ALX SCHOOL - 0x01.
 C - Variables, if, else, while
 Using If, else and while statement in C programming

+## Description
+What you should learn from this project:

+* How to compile using gcc
+* What is the official Holberton C coding style and how to check your code with betty-style

 ## Helpful Links
 * [Keywords and identifiers](https://publications.gbdirect.co.uk//c_book/chapter2/keywords_and_identifiers.html)
 * [integers](https://publications.gbdirect.co.uk//c_book/chapter2/integral_types.html)